kilpkonn/msc-thesis/main.typ

   ),
   caption: [
-    Term search depth effect on holes filled, syntactic matches and number of suggestions per hole ],
+    Term search depth effect on holes filled, syntactic matches and number of suggestions per hole
+    #note[Legend: #box(fill:red)[x] Holes filled #box(fill:blue)[x] Holes filled (syntactic matches)][]
+    #note[To improve the caption: Describe what there is to see:
+      "The effect of search depth on the fraction of holes filled, and the average number of suggetions per hole.
+For depth >2, the number of holes filled plateaus.
+Syntactic matches do not improve at depth above 1."
+      For the second graph: Is this good, is this bad?
+Is this expected?
+Tell me how I should feel about this.
+    ][]
+  ],
 ) <term-search-depth-accuracy>

-The amount of suggestions shown in @term-search-depth-time follows similar pattern to holes filled, but the curve is flatter.
-Note that for amount of suggestions, bigger number is not always better as too many suggestions is overwhelming.

 To more closely investigate the time complexity of the algorithm we ran the experiment up to depth of 20.
-In order to speed up the process we sampled only the top crate from all the categories as running the experiment on all 155 crates would take about half a month.
+Running the experiment on all 155 crates would take about half a month.
+In order to speed up the process we selected only the most popular crate for each category.
+This results in a 31 crates in total.
-From @term-search-depth-time we can see that search time of the algorithm seems to be in linear relation with the search depth.
+We observe that the execution time of the algorithm is in linear relation with the search depth (@term-search-depth-time).
-The standard deviation of the data is 8.1ms.
+Increasing depth by one adds ...ms of execution time on average.

+#todo("Add slope")

+#todo("List these 31 crates in appendix")

+#todo("time -> average execution time per hole")
 #figure(
   placement: auto,
   image("fig/time.png", width: 90%),
   caption: [
-    Term search depth effect on average time
+    Execution time of the algorithm is linear in the search depth.
+    Slope = .., standard deviation =  ...
   ],
 ) <term-search-depth-time>
+#todo("Standard deviation -> rmse for line, add to caption. say red ")
+#todo("try to refactor to shorter sentences from here on..")
 We can see that increasing the search depth over two can actually have somewhat negative effects.
 The search will take longer and there will be more suggestions which can often mean more irrelevant suggestions as the syntactic matches and holes filled are growing really slowly.
-In @term-search-depth-accuracy we can see the holes filled and syntactic matches all most stalling after 2nd iteration but time increasing linearly in @term-search-depth-time.
+In @term-search-depth-accuracy we can see the holes filled and syntactic matches almost stalling after 2nd iteration but time increasing linearly in @term-search-depth-time.

 #figure(
   placement: auto,